piskvorky/gensim/docs/src/simserver.rst

 It is worth mentioning that Irmen, the author of Pyro, also released `Pyrolite <http://irmen.home.xs4all.nl/pyrolite/>`_ recently.
 That is a package which allows you to create Pyro proxies from Java and .NET.
-That way you can access the remote server from there too---the client doesn't have to be in Python.
+That way you can call methods on the remote server from there too---the client doesn't have to be in Python.

 Concurrency
 -----------

 Ok, now it's getting interesting.
 Since we can access the service remotely, what happens if multiple clients create proxies to it at the same time?
-What if they want to modify the index at the same time?
+What if they want to modify the server index at the same time?

 The `SessionServer` object is thread-safe, so that when each client spawns a request thread via Pyro, they don't step on each others toes.